WolfeCub/harpeek.nvim/README.md

 # Har(and other quick access lists)peek

-A simple plugin that allows you to _peek_ at your harpoon/grapple/arrow lists.
+A simple plugin that allows you to _peek_ at your harpoon/grapple/arrow lists via a floating window or tabline replacement.
-The look was heavily inspired by [bufpin.nvim](https://github.com/0x7a7a/bufpin.nvim).

 ![harpeek-demo](https://github.com/WolfeCub/harpeek.nvim/assets/1369773/5ef08444-04e3-4ecf-ab8d-5bcff8e1bd41)